 Type XII typifies the classic knightly sword that developed during the age of the Crusades.
 These swords feature as a defining characteristic a long, wide blade with parallel edges, ending in a rounded or spatulate tip.
 The cross-guards are usually straight, and the pommels Brazil-nut or disk-shaped.
-Subtype XIIIa features longer blades and grips and correspond to the knightly greatswords.
+Subtype XIIIa features longer blades and grips and corresponds to the knightly greatswords.

 Type XVa is the classical two-handed sword of the 14th and 15th centuries.
 These swords have longer, narrower blades and grips sufficiently long for two-handed use.
 In contrast to type XIV, these are more greatly designed for thrusting above cleaving.

 The classical “longsword” of the 14th and 15th centuries.
-These swords have a longer blade with a shorter fuller (usually running down 1/3 and rarely exceeding 1/2 of the blade) and the grip is often extended to accommodate one and a half or two hands.
+These swords have a longer blade with a shorter fuller (usually running down 1/3 and rarely exceeding 1/2 of the blade), and the grip is often extended to accommodate one and a half or two hands.

 A shorter-lived type popular during the mid-14th to early 15th century.
-These swords are characterized by a long, evenly tapering blade, hexagonal cross-section and a two-handed grip.
+These swords are characterized by a long, evenly tapering blade, hexagonal cross-section, and a two-handed grip.
 They are suited toward thrusting.
 Some examples were found weighing more than 2 kg!

 Types XVIIIb and XVIIIc

 The later longswords of the mid-15th to early 16th centuries.
 These are tapering blades with a broad base, short grip, and diamond cross-section.
 Subtype XVIIIb are bastard swords with a longer blade and long grip, in use c.
 1450 – c.
 1520.
-Subtype XVIIIc have a shorter grip and a broad blade.
+Subtype XVIIIc has a shorter grip and a broad blade.